 Lauren DeLaCruz is a third-year student with a B.B.A in Business and Economics from James Madison University and an M.A. in English with a concentration in Professional Writing and Rhetoric from George Mason University.
 Her dissertation research explores how processes of public memory work to perpetuate gender ideologies through popular toys, such as the Easy Bake Oven and American Girl dolls.
 She is also interested in ideologies of girlhood and childhood and the various forms of popular education that work to sustain them such as 19th-century didactic literature for girls, puberty guidance manuals, and historical fiction.

 Tricia England is a PhD Candidate in the Rhetoric and Public Culture program of the Northwestern University School of Communication.
 Her dissertation explores definitions and avoidance of the political by non-elite actors in contemporary American social media and humor contexts.
 Outside of her doctoral work, she is a regular contributor to The Onion and a member of the comedy-writing faculty at The Second City.
 She also has a professional background in political communications consulting and campaign management.
 She holds an M.A. in Communication Studies with a graduate certificate in Critical Theory from Northwestern, and a B.A. in English from Carleton College. email@example.com

 Ashley P. Ferrell holds a BA from Hamilton College, an MEd from the University of Washington and an MA in Gender Studies from Central European University.
-Ashley's past research explored how rhetoric framing terror and tragedy in the US comes to structure ablebodiedness and sexuality, while reproducing understandings of the nation.
-Drawing from feminist and queer theory, affect theory and critical theory, she is interested in how public articulations of highly visible national events come to shape perceptions of normality.
-Prior to and amidst graduate studies, Ashley has worked with nonprofit organizations in development and consulting capacities.
+Ashley's past research explored how rhetoric framing terror and tragedy relates to structures of ablebodiedness and sexuality.
+Ashley's research interests revolve around engagement with feminist and queer theories, and theories of emotion and embodiment.
+Outside of academia, Ashley has worked with nonprofit organizations in development and consulting capacities. firstname.lastname@example.org